DellGEOS/AzureLocalDeploymentWorkshop/README.md

 Don't worry about the details for now, I'll provide more details later.

-Once you have a host, the automation takes care of spinning up a custom sandbox environment, comprising of **1-4 nested Azure Local machines** (meaning, you can test all of the different architecture types across single-node, through non-and-fully-converged networks, plus switchless configurations), a **Domain Controller**, and optionally, a server running Windows Admin Center.
+Once you have a host, the automation takes care of spinning up a custom sandbox environment, comprising of **1-4 nested Azure Local machines** (meaning, you can test all of the different architecture types across single-node, through non-and-fully-converged network patterns, plus switchless configurations), a **Domain Controller**, and optionally, a server running Windows Admin Center.
 This is pretty much everything you need to test Azure Local, and it'll be ready in about an hour.

 ### What's NOT getting deployed?